TubercularOx/darkhaunter/Geekery/xykon.md

 When V casts a Quickened Chain Lightning, Xykon implies V used a 10th level spell slot.
 Xykon later casts the Maximized *Energy Drain* and Still *Meteor Swarm*, but no alternative mechanism is mentioned.

 If V's slot-based explanation is meant to carry forward to Xykon's spells, then it seems to favor Xykon using sufficiently high spell slots rather than one-off metamagic shortcuts.
 That favors the **Improved Spell Capacity** route.

+## Dodge and Deflect

+In panel 6 of [comic 653](https://www.giantitp.com/comics/oots0653.html), Xykon avoids a *Disintegrate* with a “deflect!” sound effect.
+In panel 13 of [comic 652](https://www.giantitp.com/comics/oots0652.html), he avoids another *Disintegrate* with a “dodge!” sound effect.

+“Deflect” naturally evokes a deflection bonus, a common named AC bonus.
+With that context, “dodge” can likewise evoke a dodge bonus.

+If this is intentional, a ring of protection and the Dodge feat would be straightforward ways to account for those bonuses.
+Both types of bonus are common, however, and there are many other ways for Xykon to acquire them.

 ## Reverse Psychology